billdeitrick/billdeitrick.github.io/_posts/2018-05-05-cwna-chapter-1-wlan-and-networking-industry-organizations.markdown

   * Bluetooth can interfere with Wi-Fi, but this is largely eliminated with adaptive frequency hopping
 * **Wireless Metropolitan Area Networks (WMAN)**: typically operated by a service provider who leases services to subscribers (WiMAX, requires licensing)
 * **Wireless Wide Area Networks (WWAN)**: wireless wide area networks (network that connect multiple WANs together) (Free Space Optics, microwave)

+_Notes are based on the Certitrek Certified Wireless Network Administrator Official Study Guide (Tom Carpenter and Mitch Dickey)._